Today’s post is very special. It expresses friendship, love, and the foreshadowing of a possible murder.

 - Add the butter to the bowl of your stand mixer.
-Beat on medium-high for about 5 minutes, until light and fluffy (and slightly paler in colour.)
+Beat on medium-high for about 5 minutes, until light and fluffy (and slightly paler in color.)

 - Sift in confectioners' sugar and add the cream and vanilla.
 Mix on medium-high for a couple of minutes, or until well mixed and fluffy (might take around 4-5 minutes, just make sure not to over-whip or you will have lots of air bubbles.)